-NOTE1_The reference mentioned in this definition might be thought of in different ways.
+NOTE 1 The reference mentioned in this definition might be thought of in different ways.
 One type of reference is an authenticated sample with a reference value of a nominal property.
-The reference could also be a reference examination procedure where the procedure has been established for providing reference values of a nominal property comparability of examination results property of examination results, for nominal properties of a given kind, where the results are traceable to the same reference
+The reference could also be a reference examination procedure where the procedure has been established for providing reference values of a nominal property.

-NOTE 2, The term "examination traceability" has been taken, and the definition has been adapted, from [36] entry 3.21.
+NOTE 2 The term "examination traceability" has been taken, and the definition has been adapted, from [36] entry 3.21.